JavaScript Map object and Array.map() explained

-How to Create a Map?
+How to create a Map in JavaScript

-There are two ways to create a map in JavaScript: using the new Map() constructor or the set object method.
+There are two ways to create a Map: using the new Map() constructor with an initial array of key-value pairs, or starting with an empty map and adding entries via set().

-1. The new Map() Constructor
+1. The new Map() constructor

 const fruits = new Map([